Athreyas/sfix_titan_service/README.md

 ---

 # Configuration
-We need to have python *virtualenv* available inorder to create virtual environment and install dependencies.
-All the requried dependencies are provided as part of the *requirements.txt*.
+We need to have python ***virtualenv*** available inorder to create virtual environment and install dependencies.
+All the requried dependencies are provided as part of the ***requirements.txt***.
 We will needs to create a virtualenv, activate the environment, install all the dependencies and then launch the application.
 > This application has been developed using `Python 3.9.1` version.

 ## Steps to launch the application
+- Download the tar file and unzip it.
+Navigate into `sfix_titan_service` directory.
+- Create the virtual environment `python3 -m virtualenv venv`
-- Activate the virtual environment. `source venv/bin/activate`
+- Activate the virtual environment `source venv/bin/activate`
+- Now install all the dependencies `pip install -r requirements.txt`
-- Run the python command to launch the application. `python titan.py`
+- Launch the service `python titan.py`
 > This will launch the application on port 5002 and can be accessed at http://127.0.0.1:5002

+## Methods to access Titan service

 # Improvements
 - We would need to identify and authenticate the user before allowing him to execute.